 What Is the Condition of Major Systems and Appliances?

 The condition of major systems and appliances can significantly affect the home's value and your future expenses.
 Ask about the age and condition of the HVAC system, plumbing, electrical systems, and major appliances.
-In Coral Gables, where older homes are common, these systems may require updates or repairs.
+In Coral Gables, where older homes are typical, these systems may require updates or repairs.
 Understanding their condition can help you anticipate maintenance costs and negotiate repairs or replacements as part of the purchase agreement.

 What Are the Utility Costs?